If you enjoyed reading this, please send me an email. All correspondence is appreciated!

 [Wednesday 7 October : Zurich, Switzerland] I meandered slowly towards Zurich, enjoying the tranquility of the many small Swiss villages I passed through.

 [Thursday 8 October : Brunnen, Switzerland] I drove into Zurich early in the morning and found a parking place near the train station.
 For the rest of the day I explored Zurich, a city of two parts - the old town on one side of Lake Zurich (endpoint of the Limmat River) and the new town on the other side.
 The old town consists of twisting alleys, cobbled streets and old buildings; the new town is mostly steel and glass office blocks.
-The main street (Bahnhof Strasse) runs down from the train station and is only for pedestrians and trams, with VERY discreet and obviously opulent banks lining both sides of the road.
-Swiss banks do not have tellers, information desks and queues of people - there is usually just one person behind a very fancy desk in a marble foyer who asks you to state your business; penniless backpackers cannot get any further than that and very shortly find themselves back on the street.
+Bahnhofstrasse (Station Road), the main street through the city, runs down from the train station and is only for pedestrians and trams, with VERY discreet and obviously opulent banks lining both sides of the road.
+Swiss banks do not have tellers, information desks and queues of people - there is usually just one person behind a very fancy desk in a marble foyer who asks you to state your business; penniless backpackers cannot get any further than that and very shortly find themselves back on the sidewalk.
 That afternoon I reached Brunnen, south of Zurich and near Lake Lucerne.

 [Friday 9 October : Furka Pass, Switzerland] I left Brunnen and drove south on the east bank of Lake Lucerne - very scenic, typical picture-postcard Swiss beauty.
 The road wound through the mountains, via multiple tunnels and ravines before starting to ascend the Furka Pass.
 The number of cars diminished rapidly as I climbed steeply up into the Alps, with hairpin bend after hairpin bend.
 The road was unusually bad (for Switzerland) - narrow and with no lines painted in the middle; it was obviously obscure and not well-travelled.
 The countryside was blanketed with thick snow but thankfully the road was clear.
 Near the tiny village of Furka I pulled off into a lay-bye and parked for the night with the most spectacular mountain view out of my car windows.